-The Evans family is a multi generation family group of singers and musicians whose passion is to serve the Lord Jesus Christ with the gifting that He has given, playing and singing to bless others and to teach people about the love of God.
+The Evans family is a multi generation family of singers and musicians whose passion is to serve the Lord Jesus Christ with the gifting that He has given, playing and singing to bless others and to teach people about the love of God.

 Aileen Gardner – Alto